svenvc/zinc/zinc-http-components-paper.md

 [Seaside](http://www.seaside.st) is a well known, cross platform, advanced Smalltalk web application framework.
 It does not provide its own HTTP server but relies on an existing one by means of an adaptor.
 It does work well with Zn, through the use of a ZnZincServerAdaptor.
-You can load it with the Zinc-Seaside package, but is also comes with certain Seaside distributions.
+You can load it with the Zinc-Seaside package, but is also comes already included with certain Seaside distributions.
 In fact, on Pharo Smalltalk it is the default.

 Starting this adaptor can be done using the Seaside Control panel in the normal way.